EWU-MRAR-AI-ML-Courses/.github/profile/README.md

 This repository serves as a central hub for students and enthusiasts of AI, Machine Learning, Deep Learning, and Computer Vision.
 Here, you'll find a wide range of projects and resources related to the courses taught at East West University.

 # Course Overview
-- Instructor: Dr. Mohammad Rifat Ahmmad Rashid
+- Instructor: Dr. Mohammad Rifat Ahmmad Rashid, Assistant Professor
 - Institution: East West University, Bangladesh

 # Courses Covered: